 “Do not speak to me of rules.
 This is war!
 This is not a game of cricket!”

 Ironically, none of them received credit for their work on the script.
-Wilson and Foreman had been blacklisted thus making it impossible for their names to appear in the film (newer prints have restored their names).
-Lean claimed that producer Sam Spiegel (The African Queen and On the Waterfront) maliciously deprived him of a screen credit.
-Author Boulle, who didn’t speak a word of English, got sole credit and went on to win an Academy Award for a screenplay he had nothing to do with.
+Wilson and Foreman had been blacklisted, thus making it impossible for their names to appear in the film (newer prints have restored their names).
+Lean later claimed that producer Sam Spiegel (The African Queen and On the Waterfront) maliciously deprived him of screen credit.
+French author Boulle, who didn’t speak a word of English, got sole credit and went on to win an Academy Award for a screenplay he had nothing to do with.

 Anyhow, the acting in the film is of stellar quality.
 Sir Alec Guinness, who won a well-deserved Oscar for his work here, plays one of cinema’s most interesting anti-heroes.
 It’s a tricky role that Guinness plays to perfection.
-In essence, Guinness’s Colonel Nicholson is both the hero and villain of the piece.
-The guy is misguided but well-intentioned so you develop some sympathy for him.
+In essence, Guinness’s British Lieutenant Colonel Nicholson is both the hero and villain of the piece — the British officer is misguided but well-intentioned, so you sort of feel bad for him.

-William Holden, who was casted because of his box office clout, is great too.
+William Holden, who was cast because of his box office clout, is great too.
 I think Holden’s contribution to the movie has been vastly underappreciated — he is perfect as the prototypical American soldier.
-There are also fine performances by Sessue Hayakawa (Disney’s Swiss Family Robinson) as Colonel Saito, James Donald as Major Clipton, André Morell as Colonel Green and Geoffrey Horne as Lieutenant Joyce.
+There are also fine performances by Sessue Hayakawa (Walt Disney’s Swiss Family Robinson) as Colonel Saito, James Donald (The Great Escape) as Major Clipton, André Morell (The Man Who Never Was) as Colonel Green and Geoffrey Horne (Bonjour Tristesse) as Lieutenant Joyce.

-Composer Malcolm Arnold (Hobson’s Choice) used the famous march “Colonel Bogey” to great effect (it’s hard to get it out of your head).
-Jack Hildyard’s (Summertime) on location camera work is spectacularly good.
-Both gentlemen won Oscars for their work here.
-Donald M. Ashton and Keith Best constructed the magnificent bridge.
+Composer Malcolm Arnold (The Inn of the Sixth Happiness and Tunes of Glory) used the famous march “Colonel Bogey” to great effect (it’s hard to get it out of your head).
+Jack Hildyard’s (The V.I.P.s and The Yellow Rolls Royce) Oscar-winning camera work is spectacularly good, too.
+Art director Donald M. Ashton (The Purple Plain) supervised the construction of the magnificent bridge.

 Conclusions & Final Thoughts: